 In a research note Friday, Eagan wrote that while household foreclosures were down 6% in May compared to April, they were up 18% year over year.

-But with 60.2 million converter coupons being requested as of June 10, Eagan now expects about 525,000 over-the-air viewers, or 3.5%, will convert to cable or satellite.
+Eagan also had anticipated that about 4% of over-the-air television viewers would convert to cable or satellite services.
+But with 60.2 million converter coupons being requested as of June 10, Eagan now expects about 525,000 OTA viewers, or 3.5%, will convert to cable or satellite.

 Eagan has adjusted his basic-subscriber growth forecast for the top cable operators accordingly.
 He now expects Comcast to lose about 165,000 basic customers in the second quarter (versus his previous estimate of 125,000 losses).
 Time Warner Cable should now lose about 35,000 basic subscribers (versus a gain of 5,000 customers) in the period, according to Eagan.